annaelisalappe/SynthACticBench/README.md

 python -m carps.run 'hydra.searchpath=[pkg://synthacticbench/configs]' +optimizer/randomsearch=config +problem/SynthACticBench=C5-ShiftingDomains
 ```
 The breakdown of the command:
 - `'hydra.searchpath=[pkg://synthacticbench/configs]'`: Let hydra know where to find the configs of the SynthACticBench package.
 For this, `synthactic` needs to be installed.
 In our case, this is: pkg://synthacticbench/configs.
-Every benchmark is defined in such a configuration file inside this folder.
-In this file you can specify the parameters for each function, set the seed, as well as the number of trials to run, etc.
 - `+optimizer/randomsearch=config`: select an optimizer from `carps`.
 Follows the config folder structure in `carps`.
 Beware, for other optimizers you need to install dependencies (check the [repo](https://github.com/automl/CARP-S)).
 To reproduce the experiments we conducted in our initial study, please refer to the [SMAC](https://github.com/automl/SMAC3) installation instructions and the [iracepy-tiny](https://github.com/Saethox/iracepy-tiny/tree/master) installation instructions.
 - `+problem/SynthACticBench=C5-ShiftingDomains`: Select a problem.
 Follows the configs folder structure in this package, starting from `synthacticbench/configs`.
+Every benchmark is defined in a configuration file inside this folder.
+In this file you can specify the parameters for each function, set the seed, as well as the number of trials to run, etc.

 Of course, you can also specify the run dir etc.
 For more hydra overrides and parallelization, check their [docs/tutorials](https://hydra.cc/docs/advanced/override_grammar/basic/).